pkunick/cytu.be-policies/privacy.md

 # Privacy Policy

-When you visit CyTube, certain information is collected from you.
+When you visit Mimic, certain information is collected from you.
 This document details what information is collected, how it is stored, and how it is used.

 ## Use of YouTube API Services

-CyTube makes use of YouTube API Services in order to provide YouTube embed functionality.
+Mimic makes use of YouTube API Services in order to provide YouTube embed functionality.
 Use of YouTube-related features is subject to [Google's Privacy Policy](http://www.google.com/policies/privacy).

 ## Account Registration

-When you register a user account on CyTube, certain information is recorded and stored in the database.
+When you register a user account on Mimic, certain information is recorded and stored in the database.
 This information is visible only to website administrators, except where otherwise noted.
 The database is secured from external access, and database backups are kept off-site and encrypted with GPG.